mwcooley99/cbl-lti-app/README.md

 ## Environmental Variables

-Various environmental variables are required to handle development vs production environemnts, api tokens, and other sensitive information.
+Various environmental variables are required to handle development vs production environments, api tokens, and other sensitive information.

 ### For Canvas